Stitch Fix: Recent developments: 2024–2026

-Service
+Business model

+Stitch Fix is a personal styling service that sends client individually picked clothing and accessories.
+Customer can order a "Fix" of up to 8 items per box, either as needed or on a recurring basis, with no monthly fee or required subscription, and a $20 styling fee in addition to the cost of any kept items.
+Any unwanted items could be returned.
+The company combines the knowledge of human stylists with AI to personalize clothing selections.

-Stitch Fix is a personal styling service that sends individually picked clothing and accessories items for a one-time styling fee.
-Customers fill out a survey online about their style preferences.
-Stylists pick items based on a customer's survey answers and any access the customer gives them to their social media outlets.
-A stylist at the company then picks five items to send to the customer.
+Customers fill out a survey online about their style, fit, and budget preferences.
+Stylists pick items based on a customer's survey answers and ongoing feedback the client shares with them.
+A stylist at the company then picks up to eight items to send to the customer.
 The customer schedules a date to receive their items, which is referred to as a "Fix".
 Once the shipment is received, the customer has three days to choose to keep the items or return some or all of them.
 If the customer keeps at least one item, the initial styling fee is credited towards the cost of the item.
-In addition to the styling fee being credited, if the customer decides to keep all five items, the customer receives 25% off the total cost of the items.
+In addition to the styling fee being credited, if the customer decides to keep five or more items, the customer receives 20% off the total cost of the items.
 Customers choose the shipping frequency, such as every two weeks, once a month, or every two months.

-The company also supports integration with Pinterest boards, allowing customers to add photos of fashion looks that they like.
-These boards may be viewed by a Stitch Fix stylist.
+Stitch Fix Freestyle, launched in 2021, is a feature that allows users to browse and purchase individual apparel items directly through the platform without requesting a scheduled Fix.
+The feature presents product selections based on information from a user's style profile and includes various browsing categories, offering an alternative to the company's curated shipment model.

+As of 2025, Stitch Fix introduced features that allow clients to request a Fix built around a specific item discovered through its Freestyle platform, enabling a curated shipment centered on a selected product.
+The company also offers "Themed Fixes", which are Fixes curated for a specific occasion, trend, or use case and tailored based on individual client preferences.
+The company also offers Family Accounts.

 The company uses data science and has combined personal stylists and machine learning (AI) for personalized recommendation.

 Media

-Stitch Fix was referenced in a Wired article about recommendation algorithms, data science and astrophysics in Silicon Valley.
-Wired also highlighted a new feature known as "Shop Your Looks," which suggests items matched to those previously purchased by customers.
-Fast Company profiled the company and called attention to "its data prowess across every aspect of its business to reinvent the $334 billion U.S. apparel industry."
-It was recognized as one of the "50 Most Innovative Companies" for 2019.
-Stitch Fix hosted a Golden Globes-like red carpet event in the 59th Street–Columbus Circle station in New York City and had a 60-second spot before the 2019 Academy Awards.
+Stitch Fix has been covered in technology and business publications, including Wired, Fast Company, and The Wall Street Journal.
+Media excerpts include Wired highlighting Stitch Fix's "Shop Your Looks" feature, Fast Company discussing its "data prowess across every aspect of its business to reinvent the $334 billion U.S. apparel industry", and CNBC and Wall Street Journal highlighting the company's growth plan.

+Stitch Fix was recognized as one of the "50 Most Innovative Companies" in 2019.
+The company hosted a Golden Globes–like red carpet event in the 59th Street–Columbus Circle station in New York City and had a 60-second spot before the 2019 Academy Awards.